jcyling/blog/src/posts/220513-hk-geo-data.md

 author: Jane Ling
 date: 2022-05-13T14:45:58.169Z
 tags:
-  - left
-  - center
+  - GIS
-  - right
+  - architecture
 ---
-## How do you build a 3D site model in Rhino using Hong Kong GIS data?
+## How do you quickly build a 3D site model in Rhino using Hong Kong GIS data?

 This is a post summarizing some work that I did for a series of workshops at the Chinese University of Hong Kong’s architecture department, where I showed students how to use data from the Hong Kong Geodata Store's public datasets to build a site model.
 Given how hard it often is to find tutorials or documentation for data in smaller localities, maybe this would help anyone looking to do something with this datasource.